denilsonsa/dotfiles/README.md

 ### Hard-coded paths

-There are a few hard-coded paths in `.gitconfig`:
+There are a few hard-coded paths in [base/.gitconfig](base/.gitconfig):

 * `~/dotfiles/`, and that's why this repository should be cloned there.
 * `~/myrepos/`, which should contain clones of any other personal repository.

+There is one hard-coded path in [base/.zshrc](base/.zshrc):

+* `~/dotfiles/`, and that's why this repository should be cloned there.

 ## Local customization outside dotfiles